top of page

 • Leatherback Turtles: The largest sea turtles, which nest sporadically throughout the year.

-• Green Turtles: Less frequent but still significant, contributing to the biodiversity of the refuge.
+• Green Turtles: Although less frequent, they still make a significant contribution to the biodiversity of the refuge.

 During this process, the normally shy sea turtles are unconcerned about any disturbance.
 “Bumping into each other, crawling over each other, they are automatons on their way to fulfill a predetermined task: lay their eggs at all cost,” is their state according to Costa Rica National Park Service information.